MachineVisionTeam/NuCLS-Dataset-Organization/README.md

    - Rectangular masks in some cases output entirely white images.
 Therefore, two separate datasets (rectangular and polyline) were created to serve object detection and semantic segmentation tasks respectively.
    - A `README.txt` is generated in the output folder summarizing the number of images per tissue type for each task.

-## Citation

-If you use this dataset, please cite the original NuCLS paper: